stephaneyfx/enum-iterator/enum-iterator/README.md

 must not require a newer Rust version.

 # Contribute
-All contributions shall be licensed under the [MIT license](https://spdx.org/licenses/MIT.html).
+All contributions shall be licensed under the [0BSD license](https://spdx.org/licenses/0BSD.html).

 <!-- cargo-sync-readme end -->